UniDyne/mergecsv/README.md

 for data you plan to add later.

 ### Limitations ###
-This is not a /real/ CSV parser, so it doesn't recognize quoted literals - particularly quoted literals that contain a comma.
+This is not a *real* CSV parser, so it doesn't recognize quoted literals - particularly quoted literals that contain a comma.
 For that reason, you should sanitize your data before using this.
 If you need to use commas in quoted literals, you will want to look at parsing the lines using RegEx instead of split().
 I may add this in a future version.